Kanangnut/Music-Store-Database-Analysis/README.md

 The dataset used in this project is Chinook.db from Chinook Database (Chinook is a sample database for SQL Server, Oracle, MySQL, PostgreSQL, SQLite, DB2).

 ### Database Setup
 For this project, I used PostgreSQL for SQL queries.
-First, I exported the database from SQLite to SQL and CSV files, which were then used in PostgreSQL and Power BI for further analysis.
+First, I exported the database to SQL and CSV files by SQLite, which were then used in PostgreSQL and Power BI for further analysis.

 ### Data Analysis